WWE ‘Backlash’ 2018: Nakamura Vs. Styles And The Four Other Matches Booked Thus Far

 Samoa Joe vs. Roman Reigns

-With Roman Reigns currently out of the main event picture the WWE is reigniting the feud between this powerful pair.
+With Roman Reigns currently out of the main event picture, the WWE is reigniting the feud between this powerful pair.
 The two have met in the ring before and both have gone over clean on the other, including a high-impact match at the beginning of the year on Raw for the intercontinental title.
 It will be interesting to see if they will continue to use Reigns to push other big-name competitors, like his recent rivalries with Lesnar and Strowman, or if he will get a check in the win column.

 Big Cass vs. Daniel Bryan

 Both of these WWE superstars have recently made their return to in-ring action.
 With Bryan’s fantastic performance at the Greatest Royal Rumble, breaking the record for longest time in the rumble at 76 minutes, fans are anxious to see this fan-favorite wow audiences again.
-And nothing says “welcome back” like having to face a 7-foot monster.
-While much of the WWE universe was hoping for a Daniel Bryan and Miz match at WWE Backlash, the David versus Goliath-like contest should tell an interesting story in the ring.
+And nothing says “welcome back” like having to face a seven-foot monster.
+While much of the WWE universe was hoping for a Daniel Bryan and Miz match at WWE Backlash, the David-versus-Goliath-like contest should tell an interesting story in the ring.

 Carmella vs. Charlotte Flair

 After retaining her title at WrestleMania and breaking Asuka’s undefeated streak, Charlotte Flair lost the WWE women’s title two days later on SmackDown Live to Carmella.
 Flair was cutting a promo when the IIconics debuted on the show and pummeled the then champion.
 Carmella used the opportunity to cash-in her Money in the Bank briefcase and history was made.
-Will WWE continue to push “Money Mella” or will “The Queen” become a 7-time champion?
+Will WWE continue to push “Money Mella” or will “The Queen” become a seven-time champion?

 Nia Jax vs. Alexa Bliss

 In this WrestleMania rematch, Nia Jax defends her women’s championship against former champ Alexa Bliss.
 This is a continued feud that started months ago and it’s still going hot.
-Four-time champion Bliss works magic both on the mic and in the ring enticing emotional reactions from the WWE universe.
+Four-time champion Bliss works magic both on the mic and in the ring, enticing emotional reactions from the WWE universe.
 Nia Jax is a hero to many and received great recognition for her victory at ‘Mania.
 Both of these popular WWE superstars are on fire and it will be interesting to see who goes over in this highly-anticipated rematch.

 At #WWEBacklash, @AlexaBliss_WWE will get her rematch for the #RAW #WomensChampionship against @NiaJaxWWE! https://t.co/mr85BuX4h6 pic.twitter.com/5sXk3F8Pwn